Abbey of the Arts

 3. Join our HDDM Facebook group as a place to stay connected with fellow monks!
 (Click "Join this group" and generally we process approvals within 24 hours)

-4. Commit to some central practices: lectio divina and practicing resurrection are two wonderful places to begin.
+4. Commit to some central practices: morning and evening prayer is a wonderful place to begin.
 Notice what rhythms contribute to your own flourishing.
 Seek out places for generosity, service, and, of course, dancing!

 5. Find spiritual support in your community through a soul friend or spiritual director.
 If you are unable to find a spiritual director in your community, several of the Wisdom Council members are available by Skype, phone, or email for soul care and support.

-6. Tell others you are a "dancing monk" when asked about your spiritual practice.
-You can find monk buttons to add to your website, blog, or Facebook page.
+6. Tell others you are a “dancing monk” when asked about your spiritual practice.
+You can find monk buttons on the page below to add to your website, blog, or Facebook page.
+Simply right-click and then choose save-as to save them to your device.

-7. Register for an Abbey retreat or program as you are able for deep soul support with others, either online in community or self-study, or live and in person.
+7. Register for an Abbey retreat or program as you are able for deep soul support with others, either online in person.

 8. Gather your own small group community.
 Invite 2 or 3 friends to gather regularly and pray lectio divina together, or move through one of Christine's books together.
 There are group discounts for Abbey self-study classes.
 Having soulful conversations with kindred spirits opens us to new possibilities.